Bronte, Ontario

+Description

-The urban area of Bronte is to the north, east and the southwest.
+The urban area of Bronte is in its north, east and southwest.
 The north-central part is industrialized while the west is mixed with some farmland, a former Petro-Canada refinery (which has closed and has yet to be dismantled as of 2010) and forests cover the northwest and includes Bronte Creek Provincial Park which cuts off Upper Middle Road.
 The park area is also used for trailers and tents.
 Farmland used to cover most of Bronte (except for the northwest) before suburban housing came in the 1960s and the 1970s.
 Lakeshore houses are situated along the shore of Lake Ontario.
 The narrow ravine of Bronte Creek is undeveloped, except at the mouth which serves as a harbour.

 Culture and neighbourhood

-Bronte's neighbourhood stretches from Burloak Drive in the west to Fourth Line, and from Lake Ontario in the south to the Queen Elizabeth Way.
-Coronation Park, which has a large playground, plentiful parking space, a field room, and sandy beaches, hosts the annual Waterfront Festival.
+Bronte's neighbourhood stretches from Burloak Drive in the west to Third Line, and from Lake Ontario in the south to Rebecca Street.
+Coronation Park, in the adjacent neighbourhood of Southwest Oakville, has a large playground, plentiful parking space, a field room, and sandy beaches.
+It hosts the annual Waterfront Festival.
 Its greatest attraction is an outdoor stage fronting an area 256 feet deep and 152 feet wide, with a hillock at the side.
 During the Waterfront Festival, the east field has carnival rides such as 1001 Niches and Polar Express, and features game kiosks.
 The parking lot is turned into a string of kiosks offering food and product information.
 The stage has extra lighting installed with a projector screen, an autograph booth at the side, and a DJ booth in the middle.

 Rail and bus service operates from Bronte GO Station, situated on the Lakeshore West line connecting Bronte to communities along the shore, including Toronto.
 Originally known as Oakville West, the station became known by its current name when it was rebuilt.
 The station boasts having more than 1,700 parking spaces and is located off Wyecroft Road with access from the South Service Road.